The Best Headphone & Earbud Deals at Amazon Ahead of October Prime Day

-The Best Headphone and Earbud Deals at Amazon Ahead of October Prime Day: AirPods Pro 2 Discounted
+The Best Prime Day October 2022 Headphone and Earbud Deals: Apple AirPods Pro Are $79 Off Right Now

-Amazon's October Prime Day sale is just over one week away and the early Black Friday deals have officially started arriving.
+Amazon's October Prime Day sale is right around the corner and the early Black Friday deals have officially started arriving.
 Featuring exclusive discounts across all categories for Prime members, the Prime Early Access Sale is set for October 11 and 12, 2022.
 With early tech deals available now, we rounded up all the best savings on headphones and wireless earbuds you can already shop.

+Right now, Apple AirPods Pro are on sale for the lowest price we've seen on Amazon.
+Get 32% off the first generation Airpods Pro with Active Noise Cancelation to block outside noise, so you can immerse yourself in your music.

+Get $79 off a pair of AirPods Pro, which feature Active Noise Cancellation for immersive sound.
+They’re also sweat and water resistant and have a customizable fit for all-day comfort.

 Apple's newest second-gen AirPods Pro were unveiled at its "Far Out" event last month and just started shipping on September 23.
 Amazon already has an AirPods Pro 2 deal, saving you $10 off their retail price.
 The 2022 AirPods Pro offer better noise cancellation, a longer battery life, and a speaker in the charging case, which works with Apple's Find My app.
 Along with an adaptive transparency mode, there's also a new personalized spatial audio feature and swipe gestures for controlling playback.